M-5 (Michigan highway): Haggerty Connector

-After many years of inactivity, further work began along this same route, but the resulting highway was designated as a northern extension to M-5 rather than I-275 or M-275.
+After many years of inactivity, further work began along this same route, but the resulting highway was designated as a northern extension of M-5 rather than I-275 or M-275.
 The first section of this freeway extension was opened in October 1994.
 This extended the route from M-5's previous terminus at M-102 (8 Mile Road) over the latter highway's alignment west and north to 12 Mile Road.
 A plan enacted by then Governor John Engler in 1995 angered road officials when funding was diverted from county road commissions to help complete state highway projects like the M-5 Haggerty Connector project.
 In 1999, a second extension of M-5 was completed to 14 Mile Road, but only as an expressway.
 The final 2 mi between 14 Mile Road and Pontiac Trail opened to traffic on November 1, 2002.
 In 2011, a roundabout was placed at the northern terminus of M-5.
 This last project also included a northern extension of roadway into the Eldorado Golf Course in Commerce Township to better serve the community.
 This extension does not carry the M-5 designation.